As an Amazon Associate we earn from qualifying purchases.

 Red snapper is a saltwater fish usually found on the southeastern coast of the US.
 They usually sell as skin-on fillets to show they are authentic.
 It has a mild sweet taste and can cook in various ways.

 The bones and head even use for fish stock.
 Red snappers are generally sustainable in the Florida Gulf, Texas, Louisiana, and Alabama and are available from July through September.
-We recommend grilling the red snapper to enhance its mildly sweet flavor.
+I recommend grilling the red snapper to enhance its mildly sweet flavor.

 Tuna is the most popular seafood in the United States.
 However, because of this, most tunas are prepared commercially like precooked and canned.
 This affects the flavor of the tuna.
 Difference species of tuna are available throughout the year.